Daniel15/Downcast/README.md

 ﻿# Downcast

-This is a downloader for podcast-style feeds, for example from Soundcloud or iTunes.
+This is a downloader for podcast-style feeds, for example from Soundcloud or iTunes, often used by DJs to share their mixes.
 It sorts them into a directory structure suitable for use with Plex (one folder per episode).

+# Supported Providers

+ - Mixcloud
+ - Any provider that uses RSS feeds (eg. Soundcloud, iTunes, etc)

 # Usage